 Her recent 2014 exhibitions include “A View Of Woodstock,” at the WFG Gallery, in Woodstock, NY, and “Quiet Time,” a one-person exhibition of her Cabin Paintings, at Greene County Council on the Arts in Catskill, New York.
 In 2012 she exhibited her Cabin series in a one-person show at Adelphi University in Long Island, NY.
 Her work has been exhibited in the Hudson Valley, New York City, and throughout the country including the Fletcher Gallery, Woodstock, NY, Windham Fine Arts Gallery, Windham, NY, Catskill Mountain Foundation, Hunter, NY, Bowery Gallery, NYC, Artists Space, NYC, New York University, NYC, Wendy Cooper Gallery Madison, WI, and the Ferrin Gallery, Lenox, MA.
 Her Heart painting that was included in GCCA’s fundraiser last January has been chosen for the cover of an Ulster Publishing special section on Love and Marriage, for the January 29, 2015 publication.

 Maria lives and works in New York City where she has taught art to children and adults for over twenty years.
-Most recently she taught art at Saint David’s School, Kindergarten through 6th grades.
-From 2006 to 2007 she was a visiting artist at Adelphi University where she also taught a color theory course to M.A. students.
+Most recently she taught art and design to middle school students at the American Community School of Athens in Halandri, Athens Greece.